inaborges/inaborges/README.md

 ### Marina Borges

-I'm a Salesforce RevOps Consultant, from São Paulo, 🇧🇷 .
+I'm a Salesforce Consultant, from São Paulo, 🇧🇷 .

 Building communities and bringing diversity in tech is my purpose.